mjki4hj3/get-scheduled/README.md

 pip install pipenv
 ```

 3. Add your course list in the data folder.
-Note: you must use the exact column headers and name the file sample-data.xlsx
+Note: you must use the exact column headers and name the file src-data.xlsx

 3. Create virtual python environment and install dependencies